 Tips for completing surveys

 - Some people do try to cheat the system by not reading questions and just clicking to get through the survey.
 The companies know this and have put systems in place to catch you out (by “choose this specific answer in this question” etc) which will then screen you out of the survey.
-PopulusLive are BIG on this.
+PopulusLive are BIG on this (and rightly so – they’re paying you a lot!).
 Quite frankly, it’s a waste of your time and theirs, so do try to pay a little bit of attention.

 - By filling out your profile surveys, it should minimise the amount of irrelevant surveys you receive.
-Most companies do offer a small incentive for filling them out too, and ToLuna offer regular incentives for keeping them up to date.
+Most companies do offer a small incentive for filling them out too.

 - Luckily, most survey sites now tell you in the invitation how long the survey is going to be and how much the pay is.
 Therefore, when I get an email for a 50p survey that’s projected to take me half an hour (I’m looking at you, ToLuna), I ignore it and concentrate on ones that actually pay you for your time.

 Filling in surveys won’t make you a millionaire.
-It’s not a get rich quick scheme.
+It’s not a get rich quick scheme, and no one should pretend that it is.
 But it is a guaranteed, free way to make a little extra money, and what better incentive than looking at what the money can buy you?
-It could bring you one step closer to sitting on that beach or wandering around a temple! :)
+It could bring you one step closer to sitting on that beach or wandering around a temple! 🙂

 Hope my tips have helped!
 I’ll be exploring various ways to earn and save extra money as I try to do the same myself this year.
 I’ll be posting monthly updates of how I’m doing with my challenges!